awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-documenting-api-with-console.md

 1. Choose **Publish**\.

 You can now proceed to download the published documentation by exporting the documentation to an external OpenAPI file\.
+To learn more, see [Export a REST API from API Gateway](api-gateway-export-api.md)\.